PhilippReinke/Web/README.md

 #### Background Remover
 Click <a href="https://heroku-bgremover.herokuapp.com/">here</a> for demo.
 It uses Flask and TensorflowLite in the backend and Vue.js for the frontend.
+Note that the demo uses a free heroku dyno and loading might take a second.
 <p float="left">
   <img src="Screenshots/BackgroundRemover.jpg" width="300px"/>
 </p>